New Zealand DF class (1954): Introduction

+Operation

+After initial trials, the locomotives began service on North Island Main Trunk (NIMT) freight services in October 1954.
+New timetables drastically reduced transit times, although mechanical issues soon became apparent, and the lack of availability of locomotives meant the reduced timetables could not be maintained.
+The locomotives had a number of defects that required substantial work, and the entirety of the class was withdrawn in 1955 so that their engines could be rebuilt.

+While this work improved the locomotives' reliability, NZR cancelled the remainder of its order for more D^{F} class, and following contractual negotiations with English Electric, amended its order to purchase the DG class locomotives instead.
+Maintenance costs and faults continued to plague the class.
+Between 1955 and 1961, the maintenance costs of a D^{F} locomotive per mile were three times that of a D^{A} class locomotive.

+By the 1960s, the entire class was allocated to Frankton (Hamilton) and was often in use on the lightly-laid section of track between Tauranga and Paeroa.
+Continued reliability problems meant that the D^{F} class often ran in pairs or along with a D^{I} class or D^{B} class locomotive.
+By 1971, a number of the class were laid up.

 The D^{F} class were confined to the North Island, although they did all visit Dunedin for overhaul at Hillside Workshops.
-The locomotives did not run in service during their journeys to and from Hillside, instead, they were towed.
+The locomotives did not run in service during their journeys to and from Hillside; instead, they were towed.
 They were allowed to move under their own power once there and haul transfer freight trains to and from Port Chalmers and Mosgiel as part of tests before returning to service.

-On the arrival of the Phase III D^{A} class locomotives in 1964, the D^{F} class was renumbered from the 1500 series to the 1300 series in November 1965 in order to free up the 1500-series numbers for the new D^{A} locomotives.
+On the arrival of the Phase III D^{A} class locomotives in 1964, the D^{F} class was renumbered from the 1500 series to the 1300 series in November 1965, in order to free up the 1500-series numbers for the new D^{A} class locomotives.

 Withdrawal

 The D^{F}s were unreliable and needed frequent repairs.
 This contributed to their short lifespan; withdrawal began in 1972 and the last, D^{F} 1301, was withdrawn in June 1975.
-A plan to shift the whole fleet to the South Island to join their smaller but more versatile D^{G} siblings was proposed.
-They were to operate on the hilly Dunedin to Oamaru section of the Main South Line but a new locomotive type was chosen in the D^{J} class.
+A plan to shift the whole fleet to the South Island to join the smaller but more versatile English Electric D^{G} class was proposed.
+They were to operate on the hilly Dunedin to Oamaru section of the Main South Line, but instead, a new locomotive type was introduced from 1968: the D^{J} class.